mne-tools/mne-cpp/doc/gh-pages/pages/development/wasmtesting.md

 ---
-title: Contributing to the Website
+title: Testing via CI
-parent: Contribute
+parent: WebAssembly
+grand_parent: Develop
 nav_order: 2
 ---
-# Contributing to the Website
+# Testing via CI

-This page shows you how to contribute to MNE-CPP's website.
-The easiest way to make changes to the documentation and check them before you do a pull request is to follow the steps below.
+This page shows you how to check your wasm build and deploy it to your `gh-pages` branch.

 ## Set up gh-pages